Contra (video game): The Konami Code

-Famicom
+Famicom version

 Contra was released for the Famicom in Japan on February 9, 1988.
-While the gameplay remains identical to the NES version released around the same month, the Famicom version has a custom-made Multi-Memory Controller that Konami produced called the VRC2 (in contrast to the UNROM board used by its NES counterpart).
-This allowed for the inclusion of cutscenes and a few graphical effects that were not possible in the NES version.
+The Famicom version used a Konami cartridge PCB and the company's VRC2 Memory Management Controller which allowed for effects such as animated backgrounds.
+As cost reasons did not permit the use of it in the NES release, it was switched to a cheaper, more limited Nintendo UNROM board which had half the ROM size of the original game.
+Additionally, the Famicom version contains cutscenes, an additional music track, and environment effects.

 The game begins with a prologue sequence explaining the game's backstory, followed by a map of the Galuga archipelago, which is shown at the start of every stage to indicate the player's progress.
-Cutscenes are also shown between stages, depicting Bill (or Lance) giving a status report of his current situation to headquarters, and in later stages, shooting his gun towards the screen.
-The ending sequence is also slightly different and if the player holds the select and start buttons during the credits sequence, a secret message will be displayed after the Konami logo.
+Cutscenes are also shown between stages, depicting Bill (or Lance) giving a status report of his current situation to headquarters, and, in later stages, shooting his gun towards the screen.

+The ending sequence is also slightly different.
+And if the player holds the select and start buttons during the credits sequence, a secret message will be displayed after the Konami logo.
 Other differences include the addition of a sound test mode, added background animations in certain stages (such as windblown palm leaves in Stage 1 and a snowstorm in Stage 5), a different stage clear jingle when the player clears the final stage, and a level select cheat code.

 PAL version

 Probotector is a modified version of the NES Contra that was released for the PAL region on December 28, 1990.
 This version redesigns the human protagonists and some of the enemy characters to give them a robotic appearance.

-This was done to circumvent the BPjM's censorship laws in Germany, which prohibits the sales of violent video games to minors.
+The change was done to circumvent the BPjM's censorship laws in Germany, which prohibits the sales of violent video games to minors.
 Subsequent Contra games for home consoles followed suit, all being released in the PAL region under the Probotector title and featuring similar modifications.
 Beginning with Contra: Legacy of War, Konami abandoned the Probotector title and localized most of the further games with minimal changes.